quantgirluk/Yield-Curves-Visual/learn_more.md

 ### Visualisations

+- The animation illustrates the evolution of the yield curve over time.
+It allows us to appreciate the different shapes that it has taken, and how it compares with the present curve.

 - The 3-D surfaces in this app follow the style from this article [A 3-D View of a Chart That Predicts The Economic Future: The Yield Curve](https://www.nytimes.com/interactive/2015/03/19/upshot/3d-yield-curve-economic-growth.html) by The New York Times.